 Jordan Ayew celebrated the festivities in style as Crystal Palace hosted West Ham in 2019, scoring a sublime last-minute winner to send Selhurst Park into raptures.

-The Ghana international scored this incredible individual effort to snatch three points for the Eagles, dancing and pirouetting his way through the Hammers’ defence before showing the composure to put the goalkeeper on his backside and carefully lift his finish into the net.
+The Ghana international scored this incredible individual effort to snatch three points for the Eagles, as he danced and pirouetted his way through the Hammers’ defence before showing the composure to put the goalkeeper on his backside and carefully lift his finish into the net.

 *Pretends to be shocked*